ewanlaing/python_project_gym/README.md

 # python_project_gym

 This is my Week 5 Python solo project.
 It is a gym app designed to be used by gym employees to create and edit members and classes within a gym.
+The app uses Python, Flask and SQL.

 This was the brief:
 "Gym